ABOUT A PARTY'

 But clearly, the very best of Crest Records has been anthologized on this enjoyable set.

-This piece is an extension of an article I had the pleasure to write for US mag, GOLDMINE (Feb.
+This piece is an extension of a very short review I had the pleasure to write for US mag, GOLDMINE (Feb.
 25, 2000 issue)

 © Paul VIDAL * Privas, France * March 2003/April 2014